Nick Clegg

 Clegg left politics after losing his seat and relocated to the United States, where in October 2018 he became vicepresident of global affairs and communications at Facebook, Inc. (renamed Meta Platforms in 2021).
 He was promoted to president for global affairs in 2022.
 Clegg announced he would step down from the role and leave Meta in 2025.

+In March 2026 Clegg has joined the board of British AI Start up NScale.

 Early life and family

 Nicholas William Peter Clegg was born in Chalfont St Giles, Buckinghamshire, on 7 January 1967.
 He was the third of four children born of Hermance van den Wall Bake and Nicholas Peter Clegg, chairman of United Trust Bank and a former trustee of the Daiwa Anglo-Japanese Foundation (where Ken Clarke was an adviser).

 Clegg has one-quarter Baltic-German ancestry.
-His paternal grandmother, Baroness Kira von Engelhardt, of Smolensk, was a Baltic-German noblewoman, niece of Moura Budberg, adventuress and suspected double agent, and the granddaughter of attorney general of the Imperial Russian Senate, Ignatiy Platonovich Zakrevsky.
+His paternal grandmother, Baroness Kira von Engelhardt née Zakrevskaja (1909–2005), of Smolensk, was a Baltic-German noblewoman, niece of Moura Budberg, adventuress and suspected double agent, and the granddaughter of attorney general of the Imperial Russian Senate, Ignatiy Platonovich Zakrevsky.
 Through this Russian connection, Clegg is distantly related to Michael Ignatieff, leader of the Liberal Party of Canada from 2008 to 2011.

 His English grandfather was Hugh Anthony Clegg, editor of the British Medical Journal for 35 years.

 Clegg's mother is Dutch and was interned, along with her family, by the Japanese military in Batavia (Jakarta) in the Dutch East Indies (Indonesia) during the Second World War.
 She met Clegg's father during a visit to England in 1956, and they married on 1 August 1959.

 Clegg is multilingual.
 He speaks English, French, Dutch, German, and Spanish.
 His background has informed his politics.
 He says, "There is simply not a shred of racism in me, as a person whose whole family is formed by flight from persecution, from different people in different generations.
 It's what I am.
 It's one of the reasons I am a liberal."
 His Dutch mother instilled in him "a degree of scepticism about the entrenched class configurations in British society".